Raqbit/placestart/README.md

 Don't worry, the bot respects the indicated cooldown between drawings.
 The code is contained in a single file, so you can see that I won't send your credentials anywhere except Reddit's API.
 Also, there's no self-updating component except it tries to update the `target.png` at every run.

+### Using Docker
+0. Make sure Docker is installed.

+1. Edit the docker image:

+    Replace `username` with your username.

+    Replace `password` with your password.

+2. Build the docker image:

+    `docker build -t placestartbot .`

+3. Start the bot:
+    `docker run -d -it --rm --name placestartbot placestartbot`

+4. To Stop the bot:
+    `docker stop placestartbot`

+You may need to run the docker commands with admin privileges.

 ## Notes

 The template file can be updated, the script will automatically pick it up.